Skip to main content

 • Performance Testing: you will monitor the overall app performance in different scenarios.
 You may be asked to capture different types of logs, so any previous knowledge you have in reading API calls and monitoring app usage will be more than welcome for such projects.

 Note: Just like it happens with our regular exploratory cycles, you are not authorized to share customer information with anyone outside the project.
-That includes other testers who are not part of the project, your friends or family.
-All project information should be considered sensitive and should only be discussed with the CPC, the TL and the testers who were also selected for the project.
+That includes other testers who are not part of the project, your friends, or your family.

 Why do I need to provide my personal information for a project?

 When you become a project tester, you might be required to provide us with your valid personal information, such as your address for Hardware Testing projects or your Credit Card last numbers for On-Site Payment Testing projects.
-Such information may be crucial for us to continue the testing or it might be relevant for the customer to confirm your steps were done correctly.
+Such information may be crucial for us to continue the testing, or it might be relevant for the customer to confirm that your steps were done correctly.
 We might also need proof of your location to ensure only the eligible testers are participating in the project.
-All required personal information will be explicit in the project instructions so you must deny the invite if you don't feel comfortable sharing any requested data with us.
+All required personal information will be explicit in the project instructions, so you must deny the invite if you don't feel comfortable sharing any requested data with us.

 Note: Please, don't provide us with a wrong or incomplete address.
-It won't help you and it will slow down the project processes.
+It won't help you, and it will slow down the project processes.

 How do we handle sensitive data?

-Remember: Sometimes the customer will send an Information request for more info about the bug and you are required to respond to the Information request within 24 hours.
+Remember: Sometimes the customer will send an Information request for more info about the bug, and you are required to respond to the Information request within 24 hours.
 Also, the customer could ask you in the comments of the bug report to include additional information in the next bug you submit.

 Did this answer your question?